My Favorite Halloween Sugar Cookies

 Before I get into the details of cookie decorating, I do want to remind you that I am not a trained or professional cookie decorator.
 I have probably decorated sugar cookies less than ten times and I usually just wing it.
 Hehe.

-There are two different ways that I like to decorate sugar cookies.
-They are buttercream frosting and royal icing.
+There are two different ways that I like to decorate sugar cookies: decorating with buttercream frosting and royal icing.
 For these, I wanted some detail in the decorating, so I used Royal Icing.

 How to Mix the Icing for Royal Icing Cookies